Our purpose is to encourage children to communicate across borders, and to understand the potential of friendships that can be made across the world.

 So you can see that now the children are repeating family vocabulary, singing about families, doing family worksheets, hearing the story and of course, doing a practical task of making a 'tree of love' project to play with and continue the learning away from the class.
 A child that learns best through rhyme and song now has the same vocabulary reinforced through all of the other methods.

 It doesn't stop there.
-Using our trademarked 'translation in head method' we make sure that the children understand what is being read to them, by providing them with a beautiful physical bilingual book with each module.
-By reading the book in their source language, the children understand the pattern of the story and know what to expect - regardless of what language it's in.
+Using our trademarked 'translation in head method' we make sure that the children understand what is being read to them, by providing them with a beautiful workbook with each module.
+By reading the story in their source language, the children understand the pattern of the story and know what to expect - regardless of what language it's in.
 Now they can listen and pick out repetitive words when they hear it read in the target language.
 Children also build their own bilingual library over time, with books that will be useful to them right up to exams at 16 .... and even beyond!

 We are very conscious that the child's ear for languages changes around the age of 8.
 Mandie witnessed children pronouncing the 'z' on the end of 'le nez' even when a teacher was saying the word correctly.
 She realised that what the eye sees takes precedence over what is being heard.
 Especially at a time when young children are so interested in phonics and studying them throughout the day in their first language.
-Therefore, we use pictures when learning vocabulary by rote, sing the songs, making things or reading the story.
+Therefore, we use pictures when learning vocabulary by rote, sing the songs, making things or read stories.
 The children look at the vocabulary or story pictures without being hindered by the written word.
 They are listening to excellent French/ English speakers and this way they learn the words as they hear them, correctly!